Dutch summary of the Annual Report will be published in March.

 Quality of Network

 Strong international connections are essential for an open and globally connected economy such as the Netherlands.

 We acknowledge our responsibility to help ensure a sustainable future for aviation and we aim to safeguard the long-term well-being of people and the environment.

 Schiphol Group recognizes its responsibility for the quality of work, of its own workforce and the workforce of whole the value chain.

 Schiphol Group aims to provide its passengers and other customers with an unrivalled Quality of Service.

-Safety is Schiphol Group’s number one priority and one of two key enablers that support the three qualities of our Vision 2050.
+Safety is Schiphol Group’s number one priority and one of two key enablers that support the four qualities of our Vision 2050.

 De informatie over het jaarverslag is alleen in het Engels beschikbaar.
 Wel kun je binnenkort op deze pagina een Nederlandse samenvatting downloaden.